PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 Think of it like this: A score is a spatial thing (ink on paper, nested data structures).
 Music is a temporal thing (events in time).
 Timewalking bridges the gap—it transforms the spatial score into the temporal music.

+**For Clojure learners**: This structure-to-stream transformation is what **all transducers do**, conceptually.
+Whether you're processing a vector of numbers, a nested tree of data, or a musical score, transducers transform your data into a stream that can be filtered, mapped, and reduced efficiently.
+The timewalker demonstrates this fundamental pattern in a domain where the transformation is especially natural and visible—where spatial structure (the score) becomes temporal flow (the music).

 The rest of this guide shows you how to work with that stream.

-## What Timewalking Returns: The Power of Tuples
+## 🟢 What Timewalking Returns: The Power of Tuples

+To demonstrate all this, let's get specific with the timewalker.
 Every item returned by timewalking is a **three-element tuple** containing everything you need:

 ```clojure
 [item vpd position]